We're Indivisible

 Do Something Alexandria.

-Together with thousands of groups across the U.S., we are working to rebuild our democracy.
+Together with thousands of groups across the U.S., we are working to strengthen our democracy.

 We did Hands Off, then ICE Out.
 We did No Kings, twice.